Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsubsection{Population Memory}

-Population memory is a popular method to accelerate fitness evaluation in the field of EC~\cite{coello2001multiobjective}.
+Population memory is popular to accelerate fitness evaluation in EC.
 It is then used in the EC-based NAS to avoid evaluating the same architecture repeatedly.
 This is because the individuals in the previous populations may appear in the latter populations, and it is a waste of computational resources to reevaluate these individuals.
 The population memory can be seen as a cache system, and it mainly shortens time by reusing the architectural information that has appeared.
-For the population memory, the trained architecture set $\mathcal{A}^t$ is a subset of the searched architecture set $\mathcal{A}^s$ (i.e., $\mathcal{A}^t\in \mathcal{A}^s$).
+For the population memory, the trained architecture set $\mathcal{A}^{EEM}$ is a subset of the searched architecture set $\mathcal{A}^s$ (i.e., $\mathcal{A}^{EEM}\in \mathcal{A}^s$).
 The workflow of the population memory is shown in Fig.~\ref{population_memory}.
-For each searched architecture\#$i$, if it is in the population memory, we can directly gain its performance.
-Otherwise, we train architecture\#$i$ to obtain its performance and put the architecture-performance pair into the population memory.
 In this way, we can avoid evaluating the architectures repeatedly when facing the same architectures as the previous architectures.
 Many EC-based NAS adopted the method to avoid unnecessary costs.

-For example, Fujino \textit{et al.}~\cite{fujino2017deep} used a population memory to store the performance value of the individuals, and retrieved from memory when the architectures with the same encoding as the previous architectures appear.
+\textbf{Literature examples:} We utilize the ``population memory'' and ``fitness memory'' as keywords to choose the specific papers.
+Fujino \textit{et al.}~\cite{fujino2017deep} used a population memory to store the performance value of the individuals, and retrieved from memory when the architectures with the same encoding as the previous architectures appear.
 Similarly, Sun \textit{et al.}~\cite{sun2020automatically} designed a global cache system to record the hash code and the performance of the architectures.
 They obtained the performance when facing an architecture whose encoding has been stored in the cache.

-Compared with other EEMs, population memory allows for a more accurate evaluation of performance because the obtained performance by population memory is equal to the actual performance.
-However, the population memory lacks flexibility.
-Specifically, it can not be used to evaluate any architecture searched.
-This is because the prerequisite for evaluating an architecture with population memory is that the architecture has been trained before.
+\textbf{Advantages:} Compared with other EEMs, population memory allows for a more accurate evaluation of performance because the obtained performance by population memory is equal to the actual performance.

+\textbf{Disadvantages:} The shortcoming of the population memory method is its lack of flexibility.
+Specifically, it can not be used to evaluate the architectures that have not been trained before.
 However, in practice, the repetitive architectures only account for a small portion of all architectures searched~\cite{sun2020automatically}.